Early Intervention

 • L4Life is committed to delivering early intervention ABA programs one-on-one to a child at an intensity that is most beneficial to achieving their individual goals.

-• At L4Life, therapists deliver a child’s ABA program in collaboration with the family.
+• We deliver a child’s ABA program in collaboration with the family.
 Additionally, L4Life trains parents in ABA-based strategies, enabling them to continue their child’s program in their therapists’ absence, help their child generalise skills into the broader world, and interact effectively and positively with their child beyond their ABA program’s end.

 Learning For Life Autism Centre

-ABA addresses the functional relationship between a child’s behaviour and their environment, which includes their home, others’ homes, preschool, school or wider community.
+Using ABA principles, we address the functional relationship between a child’s behaviour and their environment, which includes their home, others’ homes, preschool, school or wider community.
 In collaboration with family and educators, and other professionals, trained therapists assess these relationships and then systematically apply strategies and interventions based on the principles of learning theory.

 The aim is to improve the child’s socially significant behaviours to a degree that is uniquely meaningful to them.
 These observable behaviours are associated with the child’s communication, academic, social and adaptive living skills.
 The combination of these skills makes each program as individual as the child for whom it is designed and empowers them to make choices for themselves.